ryanadler8/Online-Poll-Submission/README.md

 # Online Poll Submission
 How to use a Python script to enter in entries to an online poll.
-Created this script for some friends to help them win an online contest for a school project.

 ## Setup - Libraries
   - **Selenium** (https://selenium-python.readthedocs.io/)
   - **Chromedriver_autoinstaller** (https://chromedriver.chromium.org/getting-started)